bootdotdev/blog/content/clean-code/benefits-of-functional-programming.md

 ## Which languages are purely functional programming languages?

-The following languages support purely-functional styles.
+The following languages support purely functional styles.
 In other words, the language will enforce the rules of functional programming:

 1. [Haskell](https://www.haskell.org/)
 2. [Clojure](https://clojure.org/)